James Robinson (running back): Jacksonville Jaguars

-Against the New York Jets in Week 16 of the 2021 season, Robinson tore his achilles in the first quarter, ending his season.
+Against the New York Jets in Week 16 of the 2021 season, Robinson tore his Achilles tendon in the first quarter, ending his season.
 He finished the season with 767 rushing yards and eight touchdowns through 14 games.

 New York Jets

-On October 25, 2022, Robinson was traded to the New York Jets in exchange for a conditional sixth-round pick following an ACL injury to Breece Hall that cut his 2022 season short.
-Despite the change of scenery, Robinson only played in four games the rest of the season for the Jets.
+On October 25, 2022, Robinson was traded to the Jets in exchange for a conditional sixth-round pick following an ACL injury to Breece Hall that cut his 2022 season short.
+It came as 2021 first-round pick Travis Etienne replaced him as the starter in Jacksonville.
+Robinson only played in four games the rest of the season for the Jets.
 On the 2022 season, Robinson had 110 carries for 425 rushing yards and three rushing touchdowns to go along with 11 receptions for 51 receiving yards and two receiving touchdowns.

 New England Patriots

 On March 17, 2023, Robinson signed a two-year, $8 million contract with the New England Patriots.
+He was considered a possible short-yardage replacement for the departing Damien Harris, who had signed with the Buffalo Bills.
+However, on June 12, Robinson was released by the Patriots.
+It was later reported that the team had concerns about his health and the deal had contingencies should Robinson fail a physical.

+New York Giants

+On July 21, 2023, Robinson signed with the New York Giants.
+He was released on August 27, 2023.

+Green Bay Packers

+On October 17, 2023, the Green Bay Packers signed Robinson to their practice squad.
+He was released on November 6.
+He was signed to the practice squad again on November 20, and signed to the active roster two days later.
+He was released on November 27.
+He was re-signed to the practice squad on November 29, 2023.
+He was released again on December 5, 2023.

+New Orleans Saints

+On December 13, 2023, the New Orleans Saints signed Robinson to their practice squad.
+Following the end of the 2023 regular season, the Saints signed him to a reserve/future contract on January 8, 2024.
+On August 27, 2024, the Saints released Robinson.